maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 I pulled out the average COG for each transect line and looked at the *circular standard deviation* of each COG to detemine how much the data deviated from the average COG in the line.
 If the standard deviation was much more that about 6 degrees or so, I went back and looked at the transect line I defined and removed any loops from the physical turning of the boat when transitioning between transect lines.
 The north/south transect lines had higher standard deviations than the east/west lines because the boat was clearly fighting the current and possibly the wind so the boat's physical path was a little more wobbly than the east/west lines.

-Below are three figures from the **ebb tide** that show the an example of the deviation around the mean COG in line 8 (east/west), an example from line 3 (north/south), and a visualization the the slightly wobbly boat path for line 5 (north/south) and the COG heading direction that corresponds to each value of that transect.
+Below are three figures from the **EBB TIDE** that show the an example of the deviation around the mean COG in line 8 (east/west), an example from line 3 (north/south), and a visualization the the slightly wobbly boat path for line 5 (north/south) and the COG heading direction that corresponds to each value of that transect.